Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 If the characters are moving quietly and not carrying light sources, they can try to hide from these Barovians, who carry pitchforks (+2 to hit) instead of clubs, dealing 3 (`dice: 1d6|avg` (`1d6`)) piercing damage on a hit.

 [[5.
-Mechanics/Bestiary/Humanoid/Barovian Co(MM)oner Cos.md|Barovian commoners]] rarely leave their settlements.
+Mechanics/Bestiary/Humanoid/Barovian Commoner (COS).md|Barovian commoners]] rarely leave their settlements.
 This group might be a family looking for a safer place to live, or an angry mob searching for the characters or heading toward Castle Ravenloft to confront Strahd.

 ### Barovian Scouts